• 简体中文

 • Microfluidics case studies CNRS/UTC: study of a liver-on-a-chip model Read more

-• Expert Reviews: Basics of Microfluidics Why is a controlled shear-stress a key parameter of your microfluidic experiments?
+• Expert Reviews: Basics of Microfluidics Why Control Shear Stress in Cell Biology?
 Read more

 • Microfluidic Application Notes Development of a human gut-on-chip to assess the effect of shear stress on intestinal functions Read more